 Hi!
-I’m Melissa and welcome to Simple Lionheart Life, where you’ll find inspiration, encouragement and practical advice to simplify, organize and declutter your home and life.
+I’m Melissa and welcome to Simple Lionheart Life, where you’ll find inspiration, encouragement and practical advice to simplify and declutter your home and life to embrace minimalism.
 When you simplify your home and life, you create time and space for the things that matter most.
 Family, friends and amazing experiences that are waiting for you on the other side of too much; too much stuff, too many commitments, too much time wasted managing stuff you don’t even need!
 Learn more about me and Simple Lionheart Life below!

 What you’ll find at Simple Lionheart Life

-Stuff has a way of accumulating in our homes, when you add children to the mix the amount of stuff seems to grow exponentially.
-If you are a mother, tired of feeling overwhelmed and stressed out by too much stuff in your life, this is the place for you!
-Motherhood is hard, and too much stuff only makes it harder.
+Stuff has a way of accumulating in our homes.
+When you add children to the mix the amount of stuff seems to grow exponentially.
+Motherhood is hard enough, and too much stuff only makes it harder.
+If you are tired of feeling overwhelmed and stressed out by too much stuff in your life, this is the place for you!
 If you’re looking for ways to declutter your house, slow down and start living a calmer, more intentional life, I’m here for you.
 Sign up below to get the latest posts and inspiration to encourage you on your journey to simplicity!

 Living after losing a baby